aregtech/areg-sdk/README.md

     return 0;
 }
 ```
 In the example, the `"RemoveRegistry"` and the `"SystemShudown"` are the names of components called _roles_, and the `NERemoteRegistry::ServiceName` and the `NESystemShutdown::ServiceName` are the _interface names_.
 In combination, they define the _service name_, which is used to access in the network.
-These MACRO create static _model_ `NECommon::ModelName`, which defines services that are started when call method `Application::loadModel(NECommon::ModelName)`.
-Services are stopped when call `Application::unloadModel(NECommon::ModelName)`.
+These MACRO create static _model_ `NECommon::ModelName`.
+The _model_ is loaded and services are started when call `Application::loadModel(NECommon::ModelName)`, and the services are stopped when call `Application::unloadModel(NECommon::ModelName)`.

-In this example services can be merged in one thread and in case of the _Public_ services they can be split and distributed in 2 processes, where every process contains its own model to load.
+In this example services can be merged in one thread, or in case of the _Public_ services they can be split and distributed in 2 processes, where every process contains a _model_ to load.
 Independent on service location, neither software developers, nor service client objects feel difference except possible slight network latency when run IPC.
-It is as well possible to instantiate 2 same service components, but they must have unique _role names_ within one system scope.
+The services must have unique names within the scope of service visibility.
 Means, in case of _Public_ services, the names must be unique within a network, and in case of _Local_ services, the names must unique within a process scope.
 An example of developing service and client that can be split in multiple processes or merged in one thread is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in development guide.

 #### Driverless devices